Name: Cidolfus Demen Bunansa

 Anyway, Cid’s actual goal there is to unleash the power of the Sun-cryst to power the Sky Fortress Bahamut for Vayne.
 He also gets a little bit power drunk and battles the party, in which he apparently even sealed an Esper in nethicite.
 I gotta hand it to you, Cid, when you go over the top you go over the top.
 Cid is eventually defeated, and tells Venat he’s enjoyed their time together.
 To Balthier, he tells him not to waste his pity, and that if he intends to run, he had best keep running.
 With that, Cid fades away.
 (No, seriously.
 Everyone else in the game dies normally, but Cid straight up fades into nothingness.
 Okay, Cid.)

-The first villainous Cid in the series, and the actual “Cid” of the game — Al-Cid shares the name, but he’s not truly this game’s Cid.
+The first villainous Cid in the series, and the actual “Cid” of the game — Al-Cid shares the name, but apparently he's not the "official" Cid.
 All things considered I do like Dr. Cid, and I think the whole storyline of him being this supposed mad scientist for most of the game who, it turns out is not actually mad is pretty interesting.
 He does go a little off the rails at the end, but eh.
 Cid is overdramatic in general.

 I enjoy the relationship between Cid and Balthier in particular; I’d love to know more of their backstory, but even what bits we get in the game are really good.